Blog

 Reinstatement is Not Automatic

 During an investigation, an excluded person or entity may point out, correctly, that the exclusion period has long since passed.
 However, reinstatement does not happen automatically after the exclusion period is complete.
-Every excluded person or entity gets a letter 90 days before the end of their exclusion period, explaining what they need to do to be reinstated, and they must take action.
+Every excluded person or entity gets a letter 90 days before the end of their exclusion period that explains what actions the individual must take to get reinstated by the OIG.

 “Just because someone is able to get a license or is able to become Medicare approved or Medicaid approved, that doesn’t mean that the OIG has reinstated them,” says Thiel.
 “The individual or entity must apply for reinstatement and receive written notice from OIG that reinstatement has been granted.”